square/maker/src/components/Toast/README.md

 </script>
 ```

 Toasts have the following built-in default patterns: `info` (default), `success`, `warning`, `error`.
 Any of these values can be passed to the `pattern` prop without needing a parent Theme component, but if you do have a parent Theme component you can also define your own custom patterns.
-Toast style can be more finely-controlled using the `color`, `bgColor`, `iconColor`, and `iconName` props.
+Toast style can be more finely-controlled using the `color`, `bgColor`, `accentColor`, and `iconName` props.

 ```vue
 <template>